 ABN Newswire featured Blue Ventures’ as a case study to show how ecological restoration empowers communities.
 Through expansive collaboration with 22 community groups and the

-We believe that ocean recovery starts with people.
 We support coastal communities to rebuild fisheries and restore ocean life.

 Blue Ventures has a bold ambition: we’re working to create a world where small-scale fishers have bigger catches, better livelihoods and improved food security, and where healthy oceans teem with life for generations to come.

 ABN Newswire featured Blue Ventures’ as a case study to show how ecological restoration empowers communities.
 Through expansive collaboration with 22 community groups and the

 We are delighted to see our National Technical Advisor for Governance, Zo Andriamahenina, featured on the cover of the Kinship Conservation Fellowship magazine.
 Read more

 Blue Ventures Timor-Leste presented results of an innovative seagrass ecosystem service assessment conducted in Hera, as part of the Seagrass Ecosystem Services Project.
 Over 100

 Fishing and the collection of shellfish is central to the lives of most coastal dwellers in Senegal, and seafood is part of almost every meal in Senegal.
 Massive overfishing by both industrial and artisanal fleets, as well as an increasing export of fish meal for aquaculture, is threatening a way of life and food security in the country, as fish stocks dwindle.